JuridiQC and web accessibility

 - Every page features a permanent hyperlink giving access to the core content of the page without using the navigation menus.
 It is accessible using the tab key or a screen reader.
 The link is accessible even when the style sheet is deactivated.

 - On almost all pages, web page content is presented logically from top to bottom for tab key navigation.
 This display is there even when the style sheet is deactivated.

 - All significant visual elements (photographs, images, graphics, and symbols) have a text equivalent that can be read with a screen reader and that is displayed by mouseover is provided for all significant visual elements (photographs, images, graphics, and symbols).

-Despite our efforts to make this online service as accessible as possible, some elements such as interactive maps and dynamic web mapping are not compliant with Web accessibility standards (SGQRI 008 2.0).
+Despite our efforts to make this online service as accessible as possible, some elements such as interactive maps and dynamic web mapping are not compliant with Web accessibility standards - French only (SGQRI 008 2.0).
 Some content from websites that are not subject to these standards might also be non-compliant.
 Therefore, some of the websites or forms you are redirected to from JuridiQC might not be accessible.